- Things to Do & See

 - All park visitors must observe the Park, Conservancy and Recreation Area Regulation and BC Parks’ policies when camping in BC Parks.

-- This exemption does not apply to other BC Parks’ opportunities, such as backcountry camping, marine or boat camping, group camping, group picnic sites, or use of cabins.
+- This exemption does not apply to other BC Parks’ opportunities, such as double sites, backcountry camping, marine or boat camping, group camping, group picnic sites, or use of cabins.